marifyo/fggcosha/_posts/2014-05-10-reunion-weekend.md

 #### Reservations

 This is an advance reservation only event.
-To reserve your spot now, send an email to [Reunion Planner](mailto:yuchie2000@yahoo.com).
+To reserve your spot now, send an email to [2014 Reunion Committee](mailto:maryland2014@fggconitsha.com).

 #### Ticket Price
 * Adults: $59.79